gabbyflabby/Test_Scores/README.md

 #### Source:
-We took our data from a MIT course assignment linked below. https://ocw.mit.edu/courses/sloan-school-of-management/15-071-the-analytics-edge-spring-2017/linear-regression/assignment-2/reading-test-scores/
+We took our data from a MIT course assignment linked here. https://ocw.mit.edu/courses/sloan-school-of-management/15-071-the-analytics-edge-spring-2017/linear-regression/assignment-2/reading-test-scores/

 #### Our Data at a glance:
 Our subset contains information about the demographics and schools for American students taking the exam, derived from 2009 PISA Public-Use Data Files http://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=2011038
 (PISA) The Programme for International Student Assessment is a test given every three years to 15-year-old students from around the world to evaluate their performance in mathematics, reading, and science.

 #### Features of our data: